EMBL-Design-Language/Springboard/typography.md

 ![Fira Weights](https://embl-design-language.github.io/Springboard/images/fira-specimens/specimen-2.png "Weights of Fira")

-This huge amounts of weights provides a large amount of design freedom and flexibility, whilst retaining
+This huge amounts of weights provides a large amount of design freedom and flexibility, whilst retaining brand integrity.

 ### Characteristics

+#### Inline CAPITALS for acronyms.
+Fira's capital letters have been designed in such a way that when used for acronyms the readability of the text is not hampered in any way.

 ![Fira Characteristics](https://embl-design-language.github.io/Springboard/images/fira-specimens/specimen-3.png "Characteristics of Fira")